alf-p-steinbach/NPP-plugin-Empty-files-as-Unicode/docs/README.md

 ﻿# A Notepad++ plugin: “Empty files as Unicode”

-Automatically changes the encoding of empty documents to Unicode.
+Automatically changes the encoding of opened empty documents to Unicode.

 Without this plugin Notepad++ will assume that any existing empty file is encoded as Windows ANSI.
 With this plugin a Unicode encoding 𝘜 is assumed, and is used when you add and save some text.